sourcemeta/jsontoolkit/README.markdown

 ### Stringify

+A set of functions to convert JSON instances into strings.

 #### `void stringify(const JSON &, std::basic_ostream<C, T> &)`

 Stringify the input JSON document into a given C++ standard output stream in